 “He was admitted in 13 minutes,” says Diana.
 A CAT scan revealed a cancerous mass in his brain.
-Two days later, he had surgery, and the tumor was fully removed.
+Two days later, neurosurgeon Philip “Jay” B. Storm, MD, removed the tumor completely.

-Treatment was tough: six rounds of inpatient chemotherapy, 30 days of radiation, and 12 rounds of monthly maintenance chemotherapy, which should conclude by the end of 2016.
-Yet Jaxson has sailed through it.
+DonateWith a sample of Jaxson’s tumor, pathologists at CHOP were able to make the ATRT diagnosis.
+That information established Jaxson’s treatment plan.
+It was tough: six rounds of inpatient chemotherapy, 30 days of focal proton radiation, and 12 rounds of monthly maintenance chemotherapy, which concluded at the end of 2016.
+Jaxson sailed through it.
 “He’s so comfortable at CHOP,” his mom says.
 “It’s not stressful.
 It’s like coming to see family.”
 Jaxson’s father laughs and adds, “Sometimes he doesn’t want to leave!”